clearlinux/clear-linux-documentation/source/ssntp/ssntp_frames.rst

 AssignPublicIP
 ==============

-``AssingPublicIP`` is a command sent by the CSR to assign a publically-routable IP to a given instance.
+``AssignPublicIP`` is a command sent by the CSR to assign a publically-routable IP to a given instance.
 It is sent to the Scheduler and must be forwarded to the right CNCI.